doocs/leetcode/solution/1200-1299/1294.Weather Type in Each Country/README_EN.md

 | country_id    | int     |
 | country_name  | varchar |
 +---------------+---------+
-country_id is the primary key for this table.
+country_id is the primary key (column with unique values) for this table.
 Each row of this table contains the ID and the name of one country.
 </pre>